Investing In The Cooperative Model To Scale Social Impact

 Custom Collaborative in New York City is an organization that empowers Black and brown, low-income, and immigrant women who have been excluded from business and the sustainability movement with the tools and platform to lead in the creation of new solutions for the fashion industry and our planet.
 Custom Collaborative launched Fashion That Works Production (FTWP), a worker cooperative that centers marginalized women as learners and leaders.
 Custom Collaborative will be used as a pilot for the fashion industry, expanding the capacity of their visual education platform which includes on-demand and live interactive lessons.

 Cooperation Humboldt is an organization based on California’s North Coast that runs a no-cost, six-week, bi-lingual, project-based educational program for aspiring cooperative entrepreneurs.
 The program was developed collaboratively with community colleges, local Indigenous tribes, immigrant communities, and Community Development Financial Institutions.
-It will train cooperative business advisors from rural, Black, Indigenous, and People of Color (BIPOC) communities living with low incomes, including the Wiyok and Yurok tribes.
+It will train cooperative business advisors from rural, and disinvested communities living with low incomes, including the Wiyok and Yurok tribes.
 In addition, the program will include supportive services like childcare subsidies, remedial education, trauma-informed support, remote community access, and direct capital infusion that will mitigate barriers to worker ownership.

 The Guild in Atlanta is focused on building community wealth through real estate, entrepreneurship programs, and access to capital, creating equitable and sustainable communities by addressing the root causes of economic inequality.
-The Guild is providing technical assistance to Black and Brown enterprises through its Community Wealth Building Accelerator; launching its Integrated Capital Fund that will coordinate and deploy different types of capital and investments to entrepreneurs of color; and launching the Groundcover Community Investment Trust to introduce an alternative real estate development model to the Atlanta community.
+The Guild is providing technical assistance to Black and Brown enterprises through its Community Wealth Building Accelerator; launching its Integrated Capital Fund that will coordinate and deploy different types of capital and investments to entrepreneurs working in disinvested communities; and launching the Groundcover Community Investment Trust to introduce an alternative real estate development model to the Atlanta community.

 The Community Labor Environment Action Network (CLEAN) is a grassroots, immigrant, car wash worker-led organization that seeks transformative change to the exploitative car wash industry.
 CLEAN is establishing CLEAN Carwash, a worker-owned car wash cooperative in Los Angeles that prioritizes worker and environmental rights, while working for improved pay and working conditions.